plasma-group/pigi/packages/docs/src/spec/src/03-client/transaction-generation.rst

 ********************
 Sending Transactions
 ********************
-The client **SHOULD** verify the `history`_ of the range being transacted before sending the transaction to the operator.
-Doing so will confirm that no `invalid transactions`_ have been maliciously inserted into the blockchain by the operator between the block in which the user received a state update and the latest block.
+The client **SHOULD** verify the `history`_ of the range being transacted before sending the transaction to the aggregator.
+Doing so will confirm that no `invalid transactions`_ have been maliciously inserted into the blockchain by the aggregator between the block in which the user received a state update and the latest block.
 Otherwise the client may have to start `limbo exit`_, which is more costly than a standard exit.

 Transactions can be submitted to a node via the `sendTransaction RPC method`_.
-If the node that receives this request is not the operator, then it will forward the transaction to the operator on the requester's behalf.
+If the node that receives this request is not the aggregator, then it will forward the transaction to the aggregator on the requester's behalf.

 **********************************
 Example: SimpleOwnership Predicate
 **********************************
 We're going to look at the whole process for generating a valid transaction to interact with some state objects locked by the `SimpleOwnership`_ predicate.
 This example will explain how a client can use the `Predicate API`_ to generate a valid state-changing transaction.
 In this case, we'll generate a transaction that changes the ownership of the objects.
-We'll then look at the process of encoding the transaction and sending it to the operator.
+We'll then look at the process of encoding the transaction and sending it to the aggregator.

 First, let's pick some arbitary values for ``plasmaContract``, ``start``, and ``end``.
 Users will know these values in advance, so we don't really need to explain the process of getting them in the first place.
 Let's say that the ``plasmaContract`` of the ``SimpleOwnership`` predicate is ``0x5a0b54d5dc17e0aadc383d2db43b0a0d3e029c4c`` and we want to send the range ``(0, 100)``.